markahrens/mytungsten/src/content/blog/2006/comics-database-and-this-time-i-mean-it.md

 ---

-<p>Ok, I have nothing else to get in my way now, with the exception of reading, the Wesley Acres web site and finishing Paper Mario, of starting and finishing my comics database program.
+Ok, I have nothing else to get in my way now, with the exception of reading, the Wesley Acres web site and finishing Paper Mario, of starting and finishing my comics database program.
 I am thinking it is going to take a few steps before the programming happens, such as determining what data to collect, what features I want and then designing the database.
 During this time, I have lost my mind and am allowing you to determine what language I will be programming it in.?
-The choices are listed below:</p>
+The choices are listed below:

 <ul>